kkr-97/fullstack_trading_application/README.md

 - ContextAPI for state management
 - CSS and Bootstrap for responsive design

-Check out the **live dashboard** here: [Trading Dashboard](https://trading-dashboard-lctt.onrender.com) (As backend deployed on render each request may takes 50 seconds.
+Check out the **live dashboard** here: [Trading Dashboard](https://trading-dashboard-lctt.onrender.com) (As the backend deployed on render each request may take 50 seconds.
 Your patience is appreciated.)

 Explore the code: [GitHub - Trading Dashboard](https://github.com/kkr-97/trading_dashboard.git)